*CEFIPRA Project Research Associate Position*

 IMPORTANT DATES

-Notification: 30 September 2025
+Acceptance notification: 30 September 2025

-Revised Version: 7 October 2025
+Revised version: 7 October 2025

 Symposium: 10-11 November 2025